telerik/ajax-docs/controls/editor/how-to/preserve-content-on-back-button.md

 # Preserve the Content in RadEditor when Using Back Button

-**RadEditor UI for ASP.NET AJAX** looses its content when user navigates out of the page and comes back by using the **Back** button of the browser.
-Browsers automatically preserve the content in such scenario only for form elements like `<textarea>`, `<input/>` and so on. **RadEditor**, however, is an editable DOM element that the browser does not consider as a form element field so to preserve its contents automatically.
+**RadEditor for ASP.NET AJAX** loses its content when the user navigates out of the page and comes back by using the **Back** button of the browser.

+Browsers automatically preserve the content in such scenario only for form elements like `<textarea>`, `<input/>` and so on. **RadEditor**, however, is an editable DOM element that the browser does not consider as a form element field and does not preserve its contents automatically.

-Possible solutions:
+**Possible solutions**:

 * For **Chrome** and **Firefox**: You can use the `window.onbeforeunload` event in order to detect that user navigates out of the page and save the content of **RadEditor** in its own hidden `<textarea>`.